 If the shareholders do not ratify the appointment of KPMG, the Audit Committee will reconsider the appointment of the independent registered public accounting firm for the 2025 fiscal year.
 Even if the appointment is ratified, the Audit Committee in its discretion may change the appointment at any time during the year if it determines that such change would be in the best interest of the Company and its shareholders.

-Neither a representative of KPMG nor Ernst & Young LLP ("EY") is expected to be present at the Annual Meeting, and thus, are not expected to make a statement or be available to respond to questions.
+A representative of KPMG is not expected to be present at the Annual Meeting, and thus, is not expected to make a statement or be available to respond to questions.

 Fiscal Year Change in Independent Registered Public Accounting Firm